 Cancer care in Sub-Saharan Africa is marred by limited availability of basic treatment.
 While access to the latest biomedical advancements may be idealistic, the disparity in access to basic cancer care is unacceptable and reversible.

-oncology care in Africa is largely thanks to the dedication and participation of NCCN’s African colleagues.
+Africa is largely thanks to the dedication and participation of NCCN’s African colleagues.

 The New York Times has published an article about this collaboration: “As Cancer Tears Through Africa, Drug Makers Draw Up a Battle Plan”